juandld/narritive-hero/README.md

 # Narrative Hero

-A web app to record voice notes and turn them into organized, searchable narratives.
-Notes are automatically transcribed and titled with Gemini (via LangChain), stored as lightweight JSON, and can be combined into narratives.
+A web app to capture voice notes and turn them into organized, searchable narratives.
+Notes are automatically transcribed and titled (Gemini via LangChain, with OpenAI fallbacks), stored as lightweight JSON, and can be combined into narratives or used to generate new ones with an LLM.

 ## Quick Start (TL;DR)